 We’re experiencing something of a pot renaissance right now.
-Countries across the world are relaxing their marijuana laws, with almost every modern economy inching toward cannabis legalization in one form or another.
+Countries around the world are relaxing their marijuana laws, with almost every modern economy inching toward cannabis legalization in one form or another.

 Chief among them (and most important) is the United States.
-U.S. marijuana legalization in 2019 is likely to continue making huge strides, but is being held back by one key roadblock: the federal government.
+The campaign for U.S. marijuana legalization is likely to continue making huge strides in 2020, but it’s being held back by one key roadblock: the federal government.

-You see, while marijuana is being legalized in the U.S. on a state-by-state basis, technically this is being done outside of federal law.
+You see, while marijuana is being legalized in the U.S. on a state-by-state basis, technically this is being done outside the purview of the federal law.

-What this means is that, since federal law supersedes state law, federal agencies like the Drug Enforcement Administration have the power to crack down on ostensibly legal operations in any of the states where marijuana sales are permitted.
+What this means is that, since federal law supersedes state law, federal agencies like the Drug Enforcement Administration (DEA) have the power to crack down on ostensibly legal operations in any of the states where marijuana sales are permitted by the state government.

 We haven’t seen anything of the sort though.
 In fact, quite the opposite.

-Marijuana has begun garnering more and more political support from elected officials, with key members of both the Democrats and Republicans pushing forward with pro-marijuana messages.
-Some Democrats have even gone as far as to make marijuana reform a key pillar of their platforms.
+Marijuana has begun garnering more and more political support from elected officials, with key members of both the Democrats and Republicans pushing pro-legalization messages.
+Some Democrats have even gone as far as making marijuana reform a key pillar of their election platforms.

-In any case, the marijuana industry will not be able to truly flourish until the U.S. legalizes it across the country.
-As it stands, companies have to grow and sell their marijuana within state borders, denying them the ability to trade across state lines—even though it could be more efficient to produce their plants in a different state.
+In any case, the marijuana industry will not be able to truly flourish until the U.S. legalizes the drug across the country.
+As it stands, companies have to grow and sell their marijuana within state borders, denying them the ability to trade across state lines—even though it could be more efficient to produce and sell plants in different states.

 Map Showing States Where Marijuana Is Legal

-As seen in the below map, the majority of the U.S. population now has access to legal pot in one form or another.
-With the exception of Texas, every populous U.S. state has legalized recreational marijuana.
+As seen in the below map, the majority of the U.S. population now has access to legal pot in one form or another—with the exception of Texas.

 Marijuana Legalization History

-U.S. marijuana legalization in 2019 is looking great, but it didn’t get there overnight.
-It’s the product of decades of transformation in public and political views on pot.
+The progression toward federal U.S. marijuana legalization is looking great in 2020, but it didn’t get there overnight.
+It’s the product of decades of transformation in social and political views on pot.

-In 1973, Oregon became the first U.S. state to decriminalize the drug, marking a huge turning point in the way Americans viewed what is largely considered a mostly-harmless drug by healthcare professionals.
+In 1973, Oregon became the first U.S. state to decriminalize the drug, marking a huge turning point in the way Americans viewed what is considered a mostly harmless drug.